 Payback Time1.50 Hrs

-The Heron is the first boat designed as a dedicated trade ship.
-It can effectively double your doubloons per minute, but costs 3x what a Level 1 ship costs, meaning you won’t actually make a profit in this ship.
-Also, it’s slow speed makes it an easy target for even the lowest level pirate.
+Summary: The Heron is the first boat designed as a dedicated trade ship.
+It can double your doubloons earned per minute, but costs three times what a Level 1 ship costs, so you won’t profit in this ship before hitting Level 3.
+It has crosswind capability, but is an easy target for other warships and pirate ships.

 Final Verdict: This ship is optional and recommend you skip it unless you are struggling to make money early on.